 A couple times a week I row open water wooden rowboats and open water shells on the San Francisco Bay.
-My destination and craft depends on the weather.
-I occasionally row paddleboards and kayaks.
+My destination and boat depends on the weather.
+I occasionally row paddle boards and kayaks.

 Rowing is a funny sport: seated and facing backwards.
 It’s a nice sport because you’re always on the water; however we’re often wet and cold as a result of being on the water.
 Just like climbing and swimming, rowing has tangible goals and definitive destinations.
 I like sports where you know when you are done and you have a tangible sense of accomplishment related to your achievement.

 My rows always have a destination in mind, and barring bad weather, I seldom turn the boat around until I reach my goal.
-Just like my climbing and my swimming, I have audacious rowing goals.
-My most audacious is my goal to row across the Atlantic Ocean in a way that no one has ever rowed it before.
+Like climbing and swimming, I have adventurous rowing goals.

 - 2009.
 SF -> Sacramento (100 miles oneway) – 3 days.
 With Jon and Darren.